 Advisor

-Each student is encouraged to secure an advisor to supervise their Ph.D. dissertation research as early as possible, preferably before completion of their first academic year in the program.
+Each student is encouraged to secure a faculty advisor from the School of Computing to supervise their Ph.D. dissertation research as early as possible, preferably before completion of their first academic year in the program.

 Plan-of-Study